 Work Welfare Trusts

 Sometimes organisations have or subscribe to trusts that have access to accommodation.
-NZ Post.
-I did not know about it until a fellow employee told me.
-My wife and I stayed in Queenstown, NZ for USD$80 for a week.
+When I worked for NZ Post a fellow employee told me about their accommodation scheme.
+My wife and I were able to honeymoon for a week in Christchurch and a week in Queenstown, NZ for USD$80 a week.